EstherPlomp/TNW-PhD-Newsletters/README.md

     - Learn more about [how to **share your research** from PLOS](https://plos.org/resource/how-to-share-your-research/)
     - [Sharing biological data: why, when, and how](https://doi.org/10.1002/1873-3468.14067) by Wilson et al. 2021 provides some pointers on how you can share **biological data**, specifically tabular data, genomics, proteomics, microscopy, and structural biological data.
 - Listen to the [Data Horror song](https://twitter.com/rafamoral/status/1571622591219236864)
+- **Personal Data**
+    - Personal data is any data that can lead to the identification of a person.
+      If you work with surveys, interviews or videos of people – you’re working with personal data.
+      This requires extra care when managing the data.
+      See for example the [data privacy strategies outlined by The Turing Way](https://the-turing-way.netlify.app/project-design/sdpm/data-privacy-strategies.html).
+    - TU Delft now has a self-paced **personal data course**.
+      You can sign up and follow it for 0.5 GS credits.
+      The next run starts **3 April**.
+See the [website for more information](https://www.tudelft.nl/en/library/research-data-management/r/training-events/training-for-researchers/personal-data-human-subjects-in-research).
+    - If you want to learn more about the laws that regulate processing of personal data, such as the **GDPR**, you can watch a talk on ‘[GDPR & processing of (identifiable) image, audio, and video data](https://www.youtube.com/watch?v=H2mv6q4WwOU)’ or ‘[Putting Data Protection into practice](https://youtu.be/eAKhI0qde2w?t=1110)’ (18:30-38:50).
+Or if you’re working with any **clinical data**: ‘[Open Data and Data Management in Clinical Research]( https://www.youtube.com/watch?v=H7YtnrLPG_A)’.

 # Software